hugobonifay/image-size-reducer/README.md

 # Image Size Reducer

 Simple web app to compress images directly in your browser.
-No upload, no tracking — just fast, local compression.
+No upload, no tracking, just fast, local compression.

 ## ✨ Features